- Until XV century: Forests are collective property which each one may use for their needs with little exceptions. Intensive deforestation.

 - 2/21/2017: Information is published on the media that the universities will start counseling scientific research for the planned pulp mill. „To carry through scientific research for the billion-euro wood refining plant, a deal between the rectors of the University of Tartu, Estonian University of Life Sciences and the Tallinn Technical University has created a high-quality and independent Est-For Academic Council“.

 - 2/23/2017: The new FA amendment is decided on the government level: spruce felling age will be lowered but to compensate for the environmental damage of this change, new preserves for nemoral and mesoeutrophic forests will be created.
-The change will allow for an additional 1 million cubic meters of spruce to be logged on the very year it becomes active, but that information is left to the public to calculate.
+The change allows for an additional 1 million cubic meters of spruce to be logged on the very year it becomes active, but that information is left to the public to calculate.

 - 3/03/2017: The EFA makes a new public address to protect the Keretü preserve.
 As the Environmental Board, the Ministry of the Environment and the Ministry of Defense expressed the position that the Environmental Impact Assessment of the polygon expansion can only help the planned preserve’s development, then the civil movement pleads for the EIA to put the needs of the Keretü preserve first.
 The civil movement finds that the preserve should follow its original, 2013 expert assessment borders, avoid converting the forests surrounding it and ensure the protection of the endangered species of the area in every possible way.